 In addition to similar duties and responsibilities, many HR managers also share key competencies, including the following 10 characteristics:

 - Interpersonal skills

 The last two, in particular, can be the differentiating factors between a good HR manager and a great one.
 Contemporary organizations are frequently changing, and HR managers are charged with helping organizations manage change to remain competitive.
 HR professionals are prepared to cope with changing circumstances and lead them through a business offer sought-after added value.

 HR managers don’t exist in a vacuum.
 Rather, they function as one of many moving parts within the companies they represent.

-Bob Brady, founder of BLR, a business compliance firm, says that, “HR is a creature of, and serves, the business strategy.
-It's important for HR people to know what that strategy is and what makes the business tick so the approach to HR can be tailored accordingly.”
+Bob Brady, founder of the business compliance firm BLR, said that out of the many skills HR managers should practice, none is as important as collaboration within the business: “HR is a creature of, and serves the business strategy.
+It’s important for HR people to know what that strategy is and what makes the business tick so the approach to HR can be tailored accordingly.”3

-In other words, it's not enough for HR managers to simply understand the field of HR.
-It's not even enough for them to understand how best to put employee talents to work for their organizations.
-They must also understand the roles and responsibilities of an HR manager within the overall context of an organization and its objectives.
+In other words, it’s not enough for HR managers to simply understand the modern field of HR or the best way to put employee talents to work for their organizations.
+They must understand the roles and responsibilities of an HR manager within the overall organization and its objectives.

-Ultimately, whether you have years of experience in human resources or want a career change to this increasingly popular field, understanding both the day-to-day responsibilities of an HR manager as well as the strategic “big picture” of the role within the organization is essential.
+Ultimately, whether you have years of experience in human resources or want a career change to this increasingly popular field, understanding both the day-to-day responsibilities of an HR manager and the strategic big picture role within the organization is essential.

-The truth is that there's no such thing as “typical” or “average” day when it comes to human resources.
-The right background, experiences, character traits and education help you stay flexible and open to what works best for the employees and to further company goals and culture.
+The truth is that there’s no such thing as a typical day in the life of an HR manager.
+The right background, professional experiences, character traits and education help you stay flexible and open to what works best for the employees and further company goals and culture.